AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/MixedConstructs/If_ElsAbs/tc.rst

 ======================================================================================================

-Exercise an If/Elsif construct involving complex decisions with computations and the use of a 'abs' operator in the Elsif part.
+Exercise an If/Elsif construct involving complex decisions with computations and the use of an 'abs' operator in the Elsif part.